CakeWP/block-options/readme.txt

 == Changelog ==

+= 1.9 =
+* New: Custom Utility Classes and Class(es) Suggestions 🎉
+* Improvement: Add Text and Highlight Colors to Features Manager
+* Fixes: Compatibility fixes for new Gutenberg plugin version

 = 1.8 =
 * New: Image and Cover Block Styles ( circular, diagonal, rounded corners and shadow ) 🎉